Five Benjamin Franklin Books With Encouragement and Inspiration

 Ben didn’t always get along well with William, and I think this was his way of communicating everything he needed to share with his son.
 What a wonderful way to create an autobiography.

-Much of the content of the letters in his Autobiography tedious to read, but I found it interesting to compare what I learned from it with other historical notes about his son.3
+It's tedious to read much of the content of the letters in his Autobiography, but I found it interesting to compare what I learned from it with other historical notes about his son.3

 William became an attorney and was a colonial administrator.
 During the American Revolution, William refused to join the patriotic rebellion against royal authority.

 Ben used his influence to make his son royal governor of New Jersey in 1767.
 However, William was unwilling to repay his father's generosity.
 They had a falling out because William was against anything that had to do with the plans for independence from the British loyalists.

 In his many writings that are compiled in this huge comprehensive book (over 1600 pages) I found gems, taken from letters he wrote to people he knew and letters he wrote to editors of various newspapers, where he talked about moral issues, social issues, political affairs, religion, war, climate and weather, education, science experiments, humor, etc.

 Specific letters included discussions he had about friendship with Indians, supporting the poor, depravity of slave trade, and his thoughts on religion.

 If you want to read only one book by Ben Franklin, this is the one.
 Among many of his miscellaneous writings, this book also contains all the issues of Poor Richards Almanack and his Autobiography.

 Among his many personal letters in this book, I found a letter to his sister, Jenny (Jane Franklin Mecom), where he mentions that he wrote a whole "Book of Devotions" about his religious beliefs for his own use.4 He wrote a lot about religion in various places.